National Flute Association: Competitions

-NFA competitions create opportunities for young and emerging flutists to compete and gain performance and audition skills.
-The Annual NFA Convention currently hosts 15 performance competitions in solo, flute choir, and masterclass categories and four non-performance competitions, which highlight new flute music, research, and entrepreneurship.
+NFA competitions create opportunities for a variety of flautists from different skill levels and styles to compete, gain performance skills and audition experience.
+The Annual NFA Convention currently hosts 22 performance competitions in solo, flute choir, and masterclass categories.
+There are 18 performance competitions to select outstanding flutists to perform at the NFA convention.
+There are also four non-performance competitions, which highlight new flute music, research, and entrepreneurship.

 Commissions

 The NFA commissions original compositions for all members of the flute family.
 The New Music Advisory Committee, established in 1985, works with the NFA Board to create opportunities for flutists to interact with contemporary composers by playing their music and ensuring today's composers create substantial repertoire for flute players.

 The NFA has commissioned more than 70 new works for both flute and piccolo.
 Beginning in 1986, the NFA has commissioned a new piece to be used as repertoire in the Young Artist Competition each year.
 In 1989 a yearly commission for a new work for the High School Soloist Competition was added.
 The NFA also commissions a piece for the bi-annual Piccolo Artist Competition, as well as special project commissions.
 Composers include winners of the Pulitzer Prize, Prix de Rome, and other awards.